-- When run with the sync keyword, this forces an immediate dump of the managed-keys database to disk (in the file managed-keys.bind or (viewname.mkeys).
+- When run with the refresh keyword, this forces an immediate refresh query to be sent for all the managed keys, updating the managed-keys database if any new keys are found, without waiting the normal refresh interval. - When run with the sync keyword, this forces an immediate dump of the managed-keys database to disk (in the file managed-keys.bind or (viewname.mkeys).
 This synchronizes the database with its journal file, so that the database's current contents can be inspected visually. - When run with the destroy keyword, the managed-keys database is shut down and deleted, and all key maintenance is terminated.
 This command should be used only with extreme caution.